prestonharberts/bib/Bible/luke2.md

 ###### 13
 Suddenly a vast, heavenly army appeared with the angel, praising God and saying,
 ###### 14
->  “ Glory to God in the highest,
+> “Glory to God in the highest,
->  “ And on earth peace among people with whom he is pleased!”
+> “And on earth peace among people with whom he is pleased!”
 ###### ¶ 15
 When the angels left them and went back to heaven, the shepherds said to one another, “Let us go over to Bethlehem and see this thing that has taken place, that the Lord has made known to us.”
 ###### 16